Irishman Terry Wogan had easily proved himself to be Britain's favourite DJ with

-His first regular hosting job would be Lunchtime with Wogan broadcast by ATV in October 1972, a rival to the BBC's Pebble Mill at One, it ran for ten months and included singers Carl Wayne and Penny Lane.
+His first regular hosting job would be Lunchtime with Wogan broadcast by ATV in October 1972, a rival to the BBC's Pebble Mill at One, it ran for ten months and included singers Carl Wayne and Penny Lane as regulars.
 After taking over Peter West's job at Come Dancing he would also host the Sunday afternoon pop quiz Disco for the BBC in 1975, while a couple of live appearances on Top Of The Pops to plug his hit vocal version of the Floral Dance reminded BBC producers of what TV was missing.

 The BBC had bought the rights to an American game show show format Match Game, re-

 After hosting editions of BBC2’s Friday Night Saturday Morning in 1980 he was given

 his own chat show, broadcast early Saturday evening.
 What's On Wogan was a mis-

 He was given a late Saturday evening chat show on BBC1 in January 1983, attracting many big names from pop along the way and was seen as a test run for a more frequent, permanent gig.
 He quit his Radio 2 breakfast show in late 1984 and prepared for his next move.